-As indicated in above Declaration of Compliance, MLP SE declares that it deviates from recommendations C.1 Sentence 5, C.6, C.7, C.8, C.9, C.10 and D.4 of the GCGC 2019, since the Supervisory Board has not approved any fixed targets for the number of independent Supervisory Board members, does not agree with the definition of independence in the GCGC 2019, has not stipulated any appropriate number of independent Supervisory Board members in the sense of the GCGC 2019 and also has not provided their names, instead is considering appointments on the basis of the respective qualifications.
-When the Audit Oversight Reform Act (APAReG) came into force on June 17, 2016, the former legal regulations on independence of members of the Supervisory Board were dropped completely.
-The justification submitted by the government during the legislative procedure stated that "a generally high degree of independence is already ensured" through institutional separation of the Supervisory Board and Executive Board.
-However, recommendation C.6 (2) of the GCGC 2019 now states that members of the Supervisory Board are to be classed as independent if they are independent from the Company and its Executive Board, as well as independent from a controlling shareholder.
-The fact that recommendation C.7 (2) of the GCGC 2019 contains a (nonexhaustive) list of criteria that the shareholder side should take into account when assessing independence is also new.
-From MLP SE's perspective, both this indicator solution and the assessment of individual members of the Supervisory Board involve a certain degree of legal uncertainty.
+As indicated in above Declaration of Compliance, MLP declares that it deviates from recommendations C.1 Sentence 6, C.6, C.7, C.8, C.9, and C.10 of the GCGC 2022, since the Supervisory Board so far had not approved any fixed targets for the number of independent Supervisory Board members, did not agree with the definition of independence in the GCGC 2022, had not stipulated any appropriate number of independent Supervisory Board members in the sense of the GCGC 2022 and also had not provided their names, instead considered appointments on the basis of the respective qualifications.

+However, the stipulations relating to the composition of the Supervisory Board and the requirements profile for members of the Supervisory Board at MLP SE were amended in 2022.
+This was, in particular, performed in light of the upcoming election of new Supervisory Board members at the Annual General Meeting in 2023.
+In its latest Declaration of Compliance, MLP therefore declares that it is currently still deviating from the above recommendations of the GCGC 2022.
+However, MLP intends to follow the above recommendations after the election of new Supervisory Board members by the Annual General Meeting in 2023 and to then comply with the corresponding recommendations of the GCGC 2022.